 Outlook on current research

 The deformation of the ear cartilage after an aural hematoma, often referred to as cauliflower ear, is a condition in which cats’ ears remain permanently deformed after a hematoma.
 Current research in this area focuses on various aspects, including causes, prevention, and treatment options.
 A central focus is on investigating the mechanisms that lead to the formation of an aural hematoma, as well as the factors that influence healing.
-Scientists are trying to identify the genetic predispositions that could lead to an increased susceptibility to aural hematomas in some cats.
+Scientists are trying to identify the genetic predispositions that could lead to increased susceptibility to aural hematomas in some cats.

 Research into the deformation of ear cartilage after an aural hematoma in cats is a dynamic field with many open questions.
 Future studies will likely continue to aim at better understanding the underlying biological processes and developing practical treatment solutions.
 Interdisciplinary approaches combining veterinary medicine, genetics, and pharmacology could be particularly promising for gaining new insights and improving the care of affected cats.